 As a reminder, the suit of wands is driven by masculine energy and usually represents willpower, change, and an impulse to create and make something new.
 Scholars and academics have connected the suit of wands to the classical element of fire, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Ten of Wands
+Minor Arcana: Positive elements of Ten of Wands

 The first impression that usually comes to mind when someone sees the RWS tarot deck illustration for the ten of wands is one of oppression and pain.
 The main character is carrying a bunch of ten staves, and it is a visibly painful and hard task.

 He is turning his back to the reader so it is impossible to see his face, but his facial expression is easy to imagine from the situation as a whole.